laurosilvacom/monorepo-workshop/README.md

 1. **Introduction ⛺**: Each lesson begins with an introduction that sets the context.
 This will give you a clear understanding of what you'll be learning and why it's important.

-2. **Exercise and Attempt 🏔️**: After the introduction, you'll be presented with one or more exercises.
-These are practical tasks that you need to attempt to solve to the best of your ability.
-Remember, learning is a process and it's okay to struggle a bit.
-You might even need to do some Googling, and that's perfectly fine!
+2. **Exercise and Attempt 🏔️**: After the introduction, you'll encounter one or more exercises.
+These are designed not necessarily for you to complete, but to spark your curiosity and formulate the right questions to ask me as I walk through the material.
+It's perfectly fine to struggle a bit or even do some Googling.

 3. **Solution 🚩**: After you've attempted the exercises, I'll walk you through the solutions.
 This step-by-step walkthrough will help you understand the correct approach and the reasoning behind it.